ringcentral/ringcentral-web-phone/README.md

 await callSession.transfer(`prk${parkLocationId}`);
 ```

-Please note that, the call must be answered before it can be parked.
-You cannot
+Please note that, the call must be answered before it can be private parked.
+You
-park a still ringing call.
+cannot park a still ringing call.
+As I tested, parking an unanswered call will
+receive `SIP/2.0 202 Accepted` from server but the call is not parked at all.

 #### Retrieve private parked calls